junochen1114/junochen1114.github.io/_projects/Research_Project_1.md

 # Results
 <details>
-<summary>Hidden part: results of fast convex hull approximation in high dimensions (to be filled)</summary>
+<summary>Blank part: results of fast convex hull approximation in high dimensions[TO BE FILLED]</summary>
 </details>

 We perform our method on Double Integrator model.